G-RPL8H870J8

 The study of the relationships between Covid-19 and climate factors in Bamako, Niamey, Conakry, Dakar, Abidjan and Yaoundé provides a number of results.

 The results of the correlations between high Covid-19 and climatic factors in Bamako and Niamey are presented in Figure 2.
-In Bamako, negative correlations between days of high Covid-19 cases and climatic factors, notably temperature (Figure 2b) and meridian winds (Figure 2c), are obtained without being significant: a decrease in temperature and an increase in northerly winds (generally dry and dusty) are conditions favorable to an increase in high numbers of confirmed Covid-19 cases; on the other hand, it cannot be concluded that periods of high humidity are conditions favorable to an increase in contaminations (Figure 2a)
+In Bamako, negative correlations between days of high Covid-19 cases and climatic factors, notably temperature (Figure 2b) and meridian winds (Figure 2c), are obtained without being significant: a decrease in temperature and an increase in northerly winds (generally dry and dusty) are conditions favorable to an increase in high numbers of confirmed Covid-19 cases; on the other hand, it cannot be concluded that periods of high humidity are conditions favorable to an increase in contaminations (Figure 2a).

 The situation in Niamey is the opposite of the Bamako case, even though both countries have the same Sahelian climatic conditions.
 Indeed, in Niamey, the correlation between days of high Covid-19 cases and relative humidity (Figure 2d) is negative.
 The correlation with meridional wind is very weak because on average, regardless of the number of cases, the wind varies little (low slope of regression).
 Similarly, the small average variations in temperature are insignificant compared to the number of cases, as compared to the situation in Bamako.